Postpartum Rage and Art Therapy: What Moms Need to Know

 Please note that the term ‘art therapy’ is reserved for use only by a trained art therapist and their clients.

-Art prompt 1: The Storm Within
+Art Prompt 1: The Storm Within

 If your postpartum rage was a natural disaster, what would it be (a thunderstorm, wildfire, tornado, earthquake, tsunami, hurricane, etc.)?